lief-project/LIEF/doc/sphinx/extended/intro.rst

 Introduction
 ************

-*LIEF extended* is an enhanced version of LIEF that contains additional features like the support of Dyld shared cache, Objective-C metadata, PDB, and DWARF.
+*LIEF Extended* is an enhanced version of LIEF, providing additional features such as support for the Dyld shared cache, Objective-C metadata, PDB, and DWARF.

-Whilst the main version of LIEF is focused on (only) providing support for ELF, PE, and Mach-O, LIEF extended aims at providing other functionalities that were not originally designed to be integrated into LIEF.
+While the main version of LIEF focuses on providing support for ELF, PE, and Mach-O, LIEF Extended aims to provide functionality that was not originally intended for integration into the core LIEF project.

-You can find the differences between both versions in this table:
+You can find the differences between the two versions in this table:

 +---------------------------------------------+-------------------+-------------------+----------------------------------------------------+
 | Module                                      | Regular Version   | Extended Version  | Note                                               |